Edward Smith (sea captain): Titanic

-On that morning 14 April, Smith personally conducted the Sunday worship services in the First Class Dining Saloon, concluding it with the hymn "Eternal Father, Strong to Save".
-At 12:45 p.m., Smith came up onto the bridge.
-That evening, Smith attended a large dinner party in the B Deck restaurant, reportedly held in his honor.
+On the morning of 14 April, Smith conducted Sunday worship in the First Class Dining Saloon, concluding with the hymn "Eternal Father, Strong to Save".
+At 12:45 p.m., he came onto the bridge.
+That evening, he attended a large dinner party in the B Deck restaurant, reportedly held in his honour.
 Salon Steward Thomas Whiteley stated that Smith talked and joked with John Jacob Astor.
-At 9:00, Captain Smith conferred with Lightoller on the bridge, and they agreed that they should be able to see an iceberg with plenty of time to avoid it.
-Smith left the bridge, saying, "If it becomes all doubtful, let me know."
-At around 10 p.m., Smith went with Fourth Officer Joseph Boxhall to the chart room, where Boxhall gave Smith the ship's position.
+At 9:00 p.m., Smith conferred with Lightoller on the bridge, and they agreed that they should be able to see an iceberg with enough time to avoid it.
+Smith left the bridge, saying, "If it becomes at all doubtful, let me know."
+At around 10:00 p.m., Smith went with Fourth Officer Joseph Boxhall to the chart room, where Boxhall gave him the ship's position.

-Titanic collided with an iceberg at 11:40 p.m. ship's time, tearing a series of gashes in her starboard hull below the waterline and opening six of her forward watertight compartments to the sea.
-Smith immediately came onto the navigation bridge from his cabin, where he was informed by First Officer William Murdoch of the collision.
-It was soon apparent that the ship was seriously damaged; Smith asked Boxhall to get designer Thomas Andrews.
-At around midnight, Smith left the bridge alone, possibly to make an inspection of the flooding below.
-He gave a proactive order for the crew to begin uncovering and clearing the boats.
+Titanic collided with an iceberg at 11:40 p.m. ship's time, tearing gashes in her starboard hull below the waterline and opening six forward watertight compartments to the sea.
+Smith immediately appeared on the bridge from his cabin and was informed by First Officer William Murdoch of the collision.
+It was soon apparent that the ship was seriously damaged; Smith ordered the engines stopped and asked Boxhall to fetch designer Thomas Andrews.
+At around midnight, Smith left the bridge alone, possibly to inspect the flooding.
+He ordered the crew to begin uncovering and clearing the boats.

+Captain Smith sends distress messages to Jack Phillips depicted in a 1912 illustration by Francis Arnold Collins.